bathlarp/backend/README.md

 - Make sure that code quality checks are run on each commit:
   - `pre-commit install`
-- Create, migrate and seed the database:
+- Get dependencies, and create, migrate and seed the database:
-  - `mix ecto.setup`
+  - `mix setup`

 ## Handy commands